techniq/layerchart/docs/src/content/guides/facets.md

 ## Axes and labels

+A faceted chart carries two kinds of axis, and they behave differently.

+### Data axes

-Axes place themselves on the grid's **outer edge** — a `left` axis on the leftmost column, a `bottom` axis on the last row — so interior panels don't redraw the same ticks.
-Set `facetAll` on an `Axis` to draw one in every panel instead:
+The ones measuring `x` and `y` belong to the panels.
+They place themselves on the grid's **outer edge** — a `left` axis on the leftmost column, a `bottom` axis on the last row — so interior panels don't redraw the same ticks.
+On a 3 × 3 grid that's three of each, not nine.

+Set `facetAll` on an `Axis` to draw one in every panel instead — all nine:

 ```svelte
 <Axis placement="left" facetAll />
 ```

+### Panel headers

-`fx` and `fy` are scales, so the panel headers are **axes over them** — drawn once across the top and down the right, not once per panel.
+The labels naming each column and row are a different thing. `fx` and `fy` are scales, so the headers are **axes over those scales** — one across the top and one down the right, for the whole grid.
+There is one of each however many panels there are, so `facetAll` doesn't apply to them.

 Configure them with `Axis` props, or remove them:

 ```svelte
 <Chart {data} fx="species" facet={{ axis: { format: (d) => d.toUpperCase() } }}>